-12 Ma'mun al-Hudaibi in: Hazem al-Ashheb and Farid Ibrahim, Misr Bayna al-Dawlah al-Diniyyah wa al-Madaniyyah (Egypt Between the Religious and Civil State) (n.p.: Al-Dar al-Masriyyah li al-Nashr wa al-Tawzi', 1992), p.
-49; See also 'Abdul Qadir 'Odeh, Al-Islam wa Awda'una al-Siyasiyyah (Islam and Our Political Conditions), 9th ed.
+14 Ma'mun al-Hudaibi in: Hazem al-Ashheb and Farid Ibrahim, Misr Bayna al-Dawlah al-Diniyyah wa al-Madaniyyah (Egypt Between the Religious and Civil State) (n.p.: Al-Dar al-Masriyyah li al-Nashr wa al-Tawzi', 1992), p.
+49; See also 'Abdul Qadir 'Odeh, al-Islam wa Awdauna al-Siyasiyyah (Islam and Our Political Conditions), 9th ed.
 (Beirut: Resalah Publishers, 1997), pp. 101-102; See also Muhammad Salim al-'Awwa, Fi al-Nizam al-Siyasi li al-Dawlah al-Islamiyyah (On the Political System of the Islamic State), 2nd ed.
 (Cairo: Dar El-Shorouk, 2006), p.
 206. 'Abdul Qadir 'Odeh (1906-1954), Hasan Muhammad al-'Ishmawi (1921-1972), and Muhammad Ma'mun Hasan al-Hudaibi (1921-2004) are all Muslim Brotherhood leaders in Egypt.

-13 Jamal Mansur, Palestinian Democratic Transformation, an Islamic Perspective, unpublished memo, Nablus, 1996, p.
+15 Jamal Mansur, Palestinian Democratic Transformation, an Islamic Perspective, unpublished memo, Nablus, 1996, p.
 9. (in Arabic) Jamal 'Abdul Rahman Mansur was a Hamas leader in the West Bank who had been expelled to Marj al-Zuhur in 1992.
 He was assassinated by Israeli warplanes at his office in Nablus in 2001.

-demanded what Hasan al-Banna and the MB movement has always demanded: For the Shari'ah to be the primary source of legislation.14
+binding frame of reference to the system of governance and the law.
+The Qur'an does not need a referendum to be approved, but a constitution does.
+Hamas thus demanded what Hasan al-Banna and the MB movement has always demanded: For the Shari'ah to be the primary source of legislation.
+16

 Hasan al-Banna made a distinction between the constitution and the law.
 He said that the constitution is the general system of governance that defines the boundaries of authority, the duties of rulers, and their relationship with the populace.
-The law regulates relationships among individuals, protects their moral and material rights, and holds them to account for their actions.15
+The law regulates relationships among individuals, protects their moral and material rights, and holds them to account for their actions.17

-Since there are several systems of governance, all man-made, al-Banna favored the "constitutional system of government," about which he said, "This is the closest system among existing systems in the world to Islam."16 He explained this further by saying that when the researcher considers the principles of the constitutional system of governance; which are to maintain personal freedoms, consultations (shura), derive power from the Ummah, and the responsibility of the rulers before the people, who can be held accountable for their actions; and the statement of the limits of each branch of power, he will soon realize that these are all equivalent to the teachings of Islam and its rules concerning the form of governance.17These rationales together form the basic principles and mechanisms of democracy.
+Since there are several systems of governance, all man-made, Banna favored the "constitutional system of government," about which he said, "This is the closest system among existing systems in the world to Islam."
+He explained this further by saying that when the researcher considers the principles of the constitutional system of governance; which are to maintain personal freedoms, consultations (Shura), derive power from the Ummah, and the responsibility of the rulers before the people, who can be held accountable for their actions; and the statement of the limits of each branch of power, he will soon realize that these are all equivalent to the teachings of Islam and its rules concerning the form of governance.19 These rationales together form the basic principles and mechanisms of democracy.

 Hamas's political ideology does not deviate from that of Hasan al-Banna in this regard.
 However, Hamas did not concern itself with the question of the constitution, and did not attempt to draft a constitution for the state.
 For one thing, the Palestinian state does not exist, and Hamas, like many other Palestinian factions, is preoccupied with liberation from the occupation and achieving self-determination.
-So not surprisingly, one can conclude that one of the main disadvantages of the legislative and legal status quo in the occupied Palestinian territories is the "absence of the constitutional reference represented in a constitution."18
+So not surprisingly, one can conclude that one of the main disadvantages of the legislative and legal status quo in the occupied Palestinian territories is the "absence of the constitutional reference represented in a constitution."20